yast/ycp-killer/README.md

 --------

 YCP Killer is a command-line tool built around tasks that are applied on YaST module source code.
-Some of these tasks are driven by *module metadata files* which contain various information about all the translated modules (see [Module Metadata](#module-metadata)).
+Some of these tasks are driven by *[module metadata files](#module-metadata)* which contain various information about all the translated modules.

 The usual YCP Killer usage workflow is: